Innovation for Sustainable Growth in the Pork Sector

 Sector Resilience

-Project Lead: Chengbo Yang, University of Manitoba
+Project Co-Leads: Chengbo Yang, University of Manitoba; Dongyan Niu, University of Calgary

 Objective: This research project will investigate combinations of antibiotic alternatives such as bacteriophages, probiotics, and functional amino acids to promote gut health, strong growth performance and protection against enterotoxigenic E. coli (ETEC), Strep. suis and Salmonella.
 Studies on combination strategies, dose levels, efficacy and delivery mechanisms (e.g., encapsulation) will give the Canadian pork industry important tools to ensure good gut health, resistance to common pathogens, and good growth performance without antibiotics.